mrisher/smtp-sts/spec.md

 * rua: Address to which aggregate feedback MAY be sent (comma-separated plain-text list of email addresses, optional).
 For example, "mailto:postmaster@example.com" from [@!RFC3986].
-* ruf: Address to which detailed forensic reports MAY be sent

 # Formal Definition